-I. Limited battery power- UWSN lifetime is an area of extensive research.
-UWSNs suffer from a sensor's fouling and corrosion extremely low temperatures such as the one found in deep underwater.
+Limited battery power- UWSN lifetime is an area of extensive research.
+UWSNs suffer from a sensor's fouling and corrosion Electronics components, such as the battery, tend to degrade faster under extremely low temperatures such as the one found in deep underwater.
 As a consequence, the USWN lifetime is much shorter than the lifetime of a comparable TWSN.
 In underwater sensor battery has limited power.
 A shorter lifetime increases the replacement costs because the underwater sensor battery is not chargable.